kamui-fin/rin/README.md

 # Rin

-This is a japanese dictionary that supports multiple famous japanese dictionaries such as the JMDict.
+This is a japanese dictionary that supports multiple famous japanese dictionaries such as JMDict.
 It's also easily accessible from almost any other app in your device.

 ## Demo